Superman 64: Conception

+Production

+The Nintendo 64 game's development lasted two years.
+Titus' technical director Rob Stevens summarized the development as "pretty much a disaster from start to finish", boiling it down to "management problems, organizational problems, and inexperienced programmers".
+He explained that a plan to release the game before Tim Burton's Superman Lives, which was ultimately cancelled, rushed development.
+"If you start off with a short-term development," Stevens explained, "and then have an extension, it's no good."
+Near the end of development, Nintendo provided technical support to Titus.

 Only a few days after the deal was finalized, the Warner Bros. licensing team underwent a change.
 According to Caen's testimony, the new group immediately disliked Titus and the project, attempting to halt its development.
 Their first demand was to transform Superman into a Sim City-style game, where Superman would act as the mayor of Metropolis rather than being featured in an action game.
 Warner Bros. became increasingly coercive after Titus rejected this idea, disregarding any decisions made by the French developer.
 Often, their rationale for rejection was that Superman would never engage in the activities Titus proposed.
 Elements that survived, such as Superman swimming underwater, were retained only after Titus staff members presented documentation from the original Superman comics.

 Several changes were mandated to ensure that Superman was portrayed positively.
 In addition to limiting Superman's powers and removing destructible architecture, the game was set in a virtual world to prevent him from harming "real" people.
 Although the ring stages were initially intended as tutorial sections, they became a regular part of gameplay due to other changes.
-These conflicts led to a prolonged production process, where "it took [Titus] months to get every single character approved," resulting in an inability to address bugs and issues related to collision detection and controls, which would later be criticized in the final product.
-Near the end of development, Nintendo provided technical support to Titus.
+These conflicts led to a prolonged production process, where "it took [Titus] months to get every single character approved", resulting in an inability to address bugs and issues related to collision detection and controls, which would later be criticized in the final product.